How we rank schools

 Confidence

-Every school carries a data-confidence percentage — the share of the nine pillars where we have real evidence rather than an imputed mean.
-A school with ~89% confidence has data on eight of nine pillars; a school with 50% has four or five.
+Every school carries a data-confidence percentage — the share of the pillars that apply to that school (weighted) where we have real evidence rather than an imputed mean.
+Pillars we can't yet measure for anyone are left out of the denominator, and prep & junior schools aren't marked down for senior-only pillars like A-level results or university destinations — they're scored only on what applies to them.
 We show the confidence on every ranking row so you can weigh it.

 Schools wanting to improve their data confidence (and accuracy) can submit verified data through the school portal.